-- 3.1 Generic Undergraduate Regulations §10 and §11 apply with the following additional requirements: - (a) A candidate who fails to satisfy the requirements for progress on the degree for which they are registered as detailed in §3.2 - §3.4 below will have their performance reviewed in terms of the progress regulations for lower level degrees; and may, in the light of this review, be transferred from one programme to another (e.g. MEng to BEng). - (b) At any stage, a candidate who fails to meet the progress regulations will be considered for the early exit awards of Diploma of Higher Education and Certificate of Higher Education. - (c) Pre-requisite regulations, as detailed in the appropriate Undergraduate Student Handbook, may also prevent progress.
+- 3.1 See §6 for List A and List B of degree programmes, which have slightly different progress requirements. - a) A candidate who fails to satisfy the requirements for progress on the degree for which they are registered as detailed in §3.2- §3.4 below will have their performance reviewed in terms of the progress regulations for other degrees; and may, in the light of this review, be transferred from one programme to another (e.g. from MEng to BEng, or from List B to List A). - b) At any stage, a candidate who fails to meet the progress regulations will be considered for the early exit awards of Diploma of Higher Education and Certificate of Higher Education.